Roy-lab/drmn_utils/feature_generation_tools/aggregateSignalMotifNet/README.md

 If -p/--printProfile option, will print per-base-pair signal for motif instances.
 Use with caution as it will create huge files.
   This requires a parameter for defining a uniformly sized window around each motif center: center +/- window.
 	You need to set the window size at least as wide as half of your largest motif.
-If -n/--normalize <scalar>, will normalize to a sequencing depth of <scalar>*1 million reads.
+If -n/--normalize <scalar>, will normalize the signal values by dividing them by the mean per-bp coverage across the genome.
+If the data set if for one or a set of chromosomes then the mean coverage will be taken with respect to the total genomic length of that/those chromosomes(s).
 ```
 ### Input formatting